 All students in Year 3 receive a 1:1 iPad which they are responsible for charging and taking to all lessons.
-New apps are learned, which complement their curriculum in other subjects.
+New apps are learnt, which complement their curriculum in other subjects.
 The children also start to use laptops, learning skills such as mouse control and using the Windows operating system.
 Inputs and Outputs are revisited, looking at how the information is processed by a computer and the internal component names.
 Digital Literacy lessons focus on topics such as email etiquette, creating passwords, online advertising and reliability of information on the Web.
-Coding consolidates problem-solving skills before moving on to Scratch, a block-based programme.
+Coding moves on to Scratch, a block-based programme.

 Year 4 Digital Literacy lessons focus on online responsibilities to themselves and others, cyberbullying, media ratings and age restriction laws.
 IT skills are focused on more this year, with projects in Stop Motion, green screen, e-books, Google Earth searching, and the basics of how networks work.
 Coding continues to be developed through Scratch.

-Year 6 look at the history of computing, complementing their History topic of WW2 by studying the role of Bletchley Park in cracking the Enigma Code. iPads are used to create various multimedia projects relating to curriculum topics.
+Year 6 look at the history of computing, complementing their History topic of WW2 by studying the role of Bletchley Park in cracking the Enigma Code.
+This offers the opportunity to develop PowerPoint skills through project work.
 Coding moves through Scratch to Blockly based activities and an introduction to HTML and Python.